 If you are in need of urgent support or feel you are in crisis, you can reach our 24/7 Urgent Support Line by calling 508-565-1331, and selecting Option 2.

 If you are looking to schedule an appointment for medication consultation, you should first schedule an intake with a clinician from the Counseling Services staff first.
 Students wishing to work with our psychiatric nurse practitioner must have an ongoing counseling relationship with a clinician on staff to access her services.
 If you are interested in psychiatric consultation without counseling, we do keep a list of local community psychiatric providers on file for students who are interested in additional options off-campus.
+View our General Information page for a more detailed description of our services.

 Your clinician will explain informed consent and confidentiality.
 During this initial session, time will be spent exploring your reason for seeking counseling, gathering history and background information, and discussing your current functioning, safety, and needs.
 You and your clinician will develop a plan for future support.
 You may continue counseling with your intake clinician if scheduling allows, or you may assigned to another counselor for ongoing meetings (typically occurring biweekly) depending on availability and your preferences.
 At times, the best counseling match for a student may be an off-campus provider or a specialist.
 Your intake clinician within Counseling Services will assist you with referral to appropriate off-campus resources when needed.